-The following practice tasks and exercises are intended to familiarize your students with the robot and the programming interface.
-Students will learn about the robot’s driving and turning abilities, and how the movements can be realized through programming.
+The following tasks and exercises are intended to familiarize your students with the robot and the programming interface.
+These are great tasks to try before you move onto some of the introductory and grander challenges.
+Students will gain computational thinking skills as they learn about the robot’s driving and turning abilities, and how the movements can be realized through programming.
 For instance, the Turning Exercise provides guidance in investigating how the robot “pivots”, and which coding is required to do so.

 In this task, students will learn about one of the robot’s simplest abilities: driving forward.
 The task is structured so that students can gain experiences and confidence in simple programming, for instance by downloading and running programs, or by connecting the robot to the iPad.
 At the same time, they will learn how to program the robot to move forward, and thus gain a spatial sense of the proportion of wheel rotations and the distance traveled.